Up Your Spaghetti Squash Game With Pinterest's Top 10

 With spaghetti squash scampi, the shrimp is always the star.
 4. Lemon & Herb Spaghetti Squash With Roasted Shrimp

-Zesty lemon brings extra flavor levels to this dish — for even more, try a sprinkle of red pepper flakes.
+Zesty lemon brings extra flavour levels to this dish — for even more, try a sprinkle of red pepper flakes.
 5. Spaghetti Squash Chow Mein

 Now all we need is some cauliflower fried rice and we're in alternative dish business.
 6. Spinach Artichoke Spaghetti Squash